thinkphp/cuba.js/README.md

 cuba.js - a micro JavaScript Framework
 --------------------------------------

-A library for basic domready, script tag injection, AJAX, DOM CSS manipulation!
+A library for basic domready, JSONP (JSON with padding and script tag injection), AJAX, DOM, CSS manipulation!

 ##Syntax